How KAIZEN™ can assist Hospitals

 You may have heard about the KAIZEN™ methodology.
 It follows the practice of Continuous Improvement by achieving small goals, one at a time, every day.
 Although it was created due to an industry need after World War II with the aim of improving Toyota’s productivity, KAIZEN™ is now recognized worldwide as an important long-term competitive strategy for organizations.
 The KAIZEN™ methodology is not limited to a specific business area nor sector and can achieve remarkable results in various sectors such as Healthcare.

-The current COVID-19 pandemic is an example of how industries across the globe can be challenged, especially the healthcare sector with hospitals specifically vulnerable.
+The COVID-19 pandemic is an example of how industries across the globe can be challenged, especially the healthcare sector with hospitals specifically vulnerable.
 The current crisis highlights the importance of a KAIZEN™ implementation and the subsequent Lean processes to help us be prepared for a crisis and to overcome it.

 KAIZEN™ is an Important Methodology for the Healthcare Sector